gummadileepkumar/TSA_EXP1/README.md

 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas
+3.Use the data column  for tracking the index.
-3. Plot the data according to need and can be altered monthly, or yearly.
+4. Plot the data accordingly Which can be altered monthly, or yearly.
-4. Display the graph.
+5. Display the graph.

 # PROGRAM: